Rexamm1t/NextRAM/README.md

 - **Fallback Mechanisms** - Automatic recovery from failed optimizations
 - **Hardware Detection** - Adaptive settings based on device capabilities
 - **Battery Optimization** - Balanced performance and power efficiency

-## 📞 Support & Community

-- **Documentation**: Comprehensive guides available on GitHub Wiki
-- **Issue Tracking**: Report bugs or request features on GitHub Issues
-- **Community Forum**: Join discussions with other NextRAM users
-- **Regular Updates**: Continuous improvements and new features

-## 📄 License

-NextRAM is released under the MIT License - see the LICENSE file for complete details.

 ---